 To plan your finances effectively, you need to know how much money is coming in and going out.
 Making a budget can help give you a clearer picture of your finances, and see where you can make savings.
-The Money Advice Service has a great free online planner.
+Try our online budget planner.

 4. Question your purchases

 Before buying larger ticket items, ask yourself if it’s something you need now, and if you think you’ll want it in a year’s time.
 Questioning your shopping decisions might make you realise when you don’t need to be spending money.

 Another great way to stop impulse buys ruining your saving plans is the 24 hour rule.

 When you’re about to buy something expensive, wait and have a think for a day, and see if you still want it then.
 The simple act of waiting can help you decide if it’s something you actually wanted or if you’re just doing it for the sake of buying something.